On the Issues

 Mike has played a key role in successful efforts to boost Montana’s economic growth, expand business opportunities and help workers find better-paying jobs his entire career in public service.
 He spearheaded a new tax credit for businesses who hire apprentices and fought for an additional tax credit for working Montana families.

 But Mike knows we have more to do to make sure employers in Montana have the talented and trained workforce they need.
 Just like he has throughout his entire career, Mike will seek out ways to increase business investment and opportunity, build career pathways for workers and expand opportunity in urban and rural communities across Montana.

 Learn more: Mike’s Main Street Montana Rural Initiative

 Lowering the Cost of Healthcare and Expanding Access to Care

 Healthcare remains one of the top issues Montana families face.
 Mike has been championing increased access to quality and affordable healthcare since he worked for Healthy Mothers Healthy Babies, a non-profit organization that serves women and children.

-Fast forward to this year’s fight to reauthorize Medicaid expansion, Mike traveled every corner of the state for months, visiting our most rural hospitals and the folks in those communities to fight for jobs, economic livelihoods, and the healthcare he knows Montanans deserve.
+Fast forward to last year’s fight to reauthorize Medicaid expansion, Mike traveled every corner of the state for months, visiting our most rural hospitals and the folks in those communities to fight for jobs, economic livelihoods, and the healthcare he knows Montanans deserve.

 Mike has already proposed to pass a bipartisan policy to allow for the safe importation of prescription drugs from Canada – a plan that has passed in both Republican and Democratic states and is supported by the Trump Administration – to lower the burden of costs for all Montanans.